Gaadek/Gaadek.github.io/_posts/2021-05-21-Get-current-date-and-time-in-macro.md

 ## Sample
 ```
     ...
-    *-- version to extract the current date in YYYYMMDDformat --*;
+    *-- version to extract the current date in YYYYMMDD format --*;
     %let yyyymmdd	= %sysfunc(date(),yymmddn8.);

     *-- version to extract the current date & time in YYYYMMDD_HHMI format --*;